ryanslikesocool/CursorKit/README.md

 ## Usage

 ### Basic
-On a SwiftUI view, add the `.cursor(_ :)` modifier and pass in the desired cursor type from the `Cursor` enum.
+On a SwiftUI view, add the `cursor(_:)` modifier and pass in the desired cursor type from the `Cursor` enum.
 The cursor will change to match the desired type when hovering over the view, and will reset to the standard arrow when not hovering.
 ```swift
 import SwiftUI
 import CursorKit